© 2013 Ren Alexander

 “Shut up, Rod.”

 “What?
-I was going to say buy him an ice cream cone!
+Buy him an ice cream cone!
 Damn!
 You’re bitchier than your friend Morgan over there.
 Are you on your period?”
 I shove Rod as he shakes his head, his short, brown hair lightly blowing in the breeze.
 He laughs while looking over at Morgan, who flips him off.

 Those two are natural-born frenemies.
 I know there is some love there, but not a lot of it lost, either.
 I’m always the buffer.
-I love them both, yet it does get tiring refereeing their fights.
+I love them, yet it gets tiring, refereeing their fights.

-Greg Rodwell has been a friend of ours, mostly mine, since he started at the law firm where Morgan and I work, Rhodes, Dryden, Charleton & Associates, about two and a half years ago.
-She’s a lawyer and I’m a paralegal for one of the partners, Val Dryden, while Rod assists Amos Vaughn.
-Rod’s first name is in fact, Greg, but nobody has called him that since Morgan started dubbing him as Rod shortly after being hired as a paralegal.
+Greg Rodwell has been a friend of ours, mostly mine, since he started at the law firm where Morgan and I work, Rhodes, Dryden, Charleton & Associates, about two-and-a-half years ago.
+She’s a lawyer, and I’m a paralegal for partner, Val Dryden, while Rod assists Amos Vaughn.
+Rod’s first name is Greg, but nobody has called him that since Morgan dubbed him Rod.
 Now, everyone calls him Rod at work, even Fred the mailman and the people who work in the building’s cafeteria.